NEWL (former known as Prototype Russian AP Exam)

 The principal performance metric for the NEWL® Russian Language and Culture Examination is proficiency, and does not measure achievement, or the accumulation of specific grammatical, literary, or historical knowledge.
 Test specifications reflect the most recent draft of the College Board’s “Framework Document for the Assessment of World Languages” (2006), and the proficiency guidelines developed by ACTFL.
 Test items are based on the tasks, skill domains, and performance indicators published in Standards for Foreign Language Learning in the 21st Century.
 The Standards and the ACTFL Performance Guidelines for K-12 Learners represent some of the best current thinking among second language specialists about how well students should perform in a foreign language, taking into account the student’s particular stage in the learning process and the relative difficulty of the target language.

-NEWL® Russian Examination is an Internet-distributed linear test requiring approximately 2.5 hours for administration.
+NEWL® Russian Examination is an Internet-distributed linear test requiring approximately 5 hours for administration.
 During the online administration, examinees are assessed on their reading and listening comprehension, and their ability to complete natural dialogues and to provide contextually appropriate written responses in tasks requiring a combination of receptive skills.
 In addition to the online portion of the examination, Russian AP® students also take an oral proficiency assessment, given by a qualified tester at a pre-designated time.
-Currently, most oral interviews are administered by telephone.

 The State of Maryland recognizes the benefits of a diverse student population, provides opportunities to develop language skills outside the classroom and has created a framework for local systems to award a Seal of Biliteracy to qualified students.
 To receive a Maryland Seal of Biliteracy, a student must: